 This defeat led to the UN strengthening its strength and mandate, a review of the command of the Congolese army and pressure on rebel support.
 The deep roots of this conflict range from the presence of Rwandan Hutu rebels, ethnic tensions and latent conflicts over land and minerals.
 Experts and human rights groups have repeatedly accused Rwanda of supporting M23, which has been linked to Rwanda's political and military elite.
 Rwanda denies these accusations.

-Residents took to the streets of Bunagana on Wednesday to welcome the Congolese army, which is better known for its chaotic command and lack of discipline than for its slight advance.
-Diplomats say political agreement along with military achievements is needed to ensure that rebels do not reverse progress, as they have in the past, due to frustrations over the Kinshasa government's mismanagement in its remote regions.
-Lieutenant Colonel Paddy Ankunda, spokesman for the Ugandan army and the mediation team, said progress was being made in talks between the two sides, although doubts remained as to which rebels would receive an amnesty.
-Fatou Bensouda, prosecutor of the International Criminal Court, warned on Wednesday that he could expand investigations into crimes in the Congo and called for all those responsible to be prosecuted.
+Residents took to the streets of Bunagana to welcome the Congolese army when it advanced.
+Diplomats say political agreement along with military achievements is needed to ensure that rebels do not reverse progress.
+Lieutenant Colonel Paddy Ankunda, spokesman for the Ugandan army and mediation team, said progress was being made in talks between both sides.
+Fatou Bensouda, prosecutor of the International Criminal Court, warned on Wednesday that he could expand investigations into crimes in Congo and called for all those responsible to be prosecuted.